louis-moody/Stepper/README.md

-# Counter
+# Stepper
-Framer X Counter component
+A simple stepper component for Framer X. Built with React.